mwylde/loopers/README.md

 can be used as a practice tool, compositional aid, or for performing looped works in a live setting.

-Currently it runs only on Linux as a standalone [Jack](https://jackaudio.org/) application, which allows it to interface with other Jack clients like effect racks, software instruments, and DAWs.
+Currently it runs on Linux as a standalone [Jack](https://jackaudio.org/) application, which allows it to interface with other Jack clients like effect racks, software instruments, and DAWs, or on MacOS using Jack or (experimentally) directly with CoreAudio.

 ![video of loopers](docs/demo.gif)